 Services that support Mental Health and Wellbeing: This link takes you through to a full list of different services that are available to staff and students at the University, with descriptions of each service.
+There is also a link to some local providers on this webpage.
 There’s quite a lot to choose from so, if you are feeling overwhelmed and don’t know where to go first, speak to an MPLS Mental Health First Aider, who will be able to point you in the right direction.

 Stress- related resources:

 - Managing Stress Levels – an article that explains the stress container and provides practical examples for how we can use it.